Principles underlying financial-statement reporting and notes

 The depreciation and amortisation methods and useful lives are subject to review at each year-end.

-Minor purchases are charged directly to general and administrative expenses.
+Purchases of minor value are charged directly to general and administrative expenses.
 Maintenance and renovation expenses are generally recorded under general and administrative expenses.
 If the expense is substantial and results in a significant increase in value, the amounts are capitalised.
 These are depreciated or amortised over their useful lives.
-Gains on disposal of property and equipment are disclosed as other income.
-Losses on sale lead to additional depreciation and amortisation on property and equipment.
+Gains on disposal of property, plant and equipment are disclosed as other income.
+Losses on sale lead to additional depreciation and amortisation on property, plant and equipment.

-In the case of a takeover, should the acquisition costs be greater than the net assets acquired and valued in accordance with uniform Group guidelines (including identifiable and capitalizable intangible assets), the remaining amount constitutes the acquired goodwill.
-Goodwill is capitalised and subject to an annual review for any required valuation allowances.
-The recording of goodwill is made in the original currency and is translated on the balance-sheet date at rates prevailing at year-end.
+In the case of a business combination, should the acquisition costs be greater than the net assets acquired valued in accordance with uniform Group guidelines (including identifiable and capitalizable intangible assets), the remaining amount constitutes the acquired goodwill.
+Goodwill is capitalised and subject to annual review for any required valuation allowances.
+The recognition of goodwill is made in the original currency and is translated on the balance-sheet date at rates prevailing at year-end.